Dig (2026 TV series): Production

 In May 2025, Peacock announced that Schur and Poehler would be creating a new comedy series for the streaming service based on Myers's novel.
 Poehler would also star.
 It was the pair's first collaboration since the 2009 television series Parks and Recreation, which Schur created and Poehler starred in.
 J.J.
 Philbin, a screenwriter and Schur's wife, was announced as an executive producer and writer.

+In December 2025, it was announced that Hugh Laurie and Geraldine Viswanathan had joined the cast alongside Poehler, later joined by Fina Strazza and Antonia Thomas to round out the main cast.

+In August 2026, the series' guest stars were announced including, Kayvan Novak, Jon Pointing and Bonita Friedericy.

+Filming began on January 12, 2026 and wrapped on May 7, 2026.
+It films at Universal Studios Hollywood.

 Release

-The show will be released on Peacock.
+The show is scheduled be released on Peacock on November 23, 2026.